Something troubling this way comes

 Here be stories!

-(Content warning: Death, violence, etc)
+(Content warning: Death, violence, spooky stuff etc. He's undead, go figure.)

 Barebones FAQ